ashasndr/wallpaper_hyprcrite/README.md

 # hyprpaperoclock

-a tool that periodically changes wallpaper on hyprland via hyprpaper. someone probably already made something like this, but i felt like doing one myself for the thrill of it. named it this way because o'clock is such a whimsical little word.
+a tool that periodically changes wallpaper on hyprland via hyprpaper. to add to exec_once in your hyprland.conf someone probably already made something like this, but i felt like doing one myself for the thrill of it. named it this way because o'clock is such a whimsical little word.